rails/rails/guides/source/getting_started.md

 end
 ```

-You'll need to edit the +post.rb+ file to add the other side of the association:
+You'll need to edit the `post.rb` file to add the other side of the association:

 ```ruby
 class Post < ActiveRecord::Base